siductive/online-payment-fraud-detection/README.md

 > Note:
 > - The original dataset has 6362620 tarnsactions and was highly imbalanced (6354407 legitimate vs 8213 fraudulent transactions).
 > - A balanced temporary dataset (8213 legit and 8213 fraud transactions) was created for training the Logistic Regression model.
-> - Random Forest was trained on the original unbalanced dataset with a focus on improving real-world performance.

 ---